qpdf/qpdf/README.md

 passing --with-buildrules=buildrules where buildrules corresponds to one of the .mk files (other than rules.mk) in the make directory.
 This should never be necessary on a UNIX system, but may be necessary on a Windows system.
-See README-windows.txt for details.
+See README-windows.md for details.
 There is a gcc-linux.mk file enable "gcc-linux" build rules, but it is intended to help test the build system; Linux users should build with the "libtools" rules, which are enabled by default.